 Tim started farming in his mid-20s.
-He was drawn by the opportunity to steward the land, work with people, plants and animals, and provide a tangibly needed product.
+He was drawn by the opportunity to steward the land; work with people, plants, and animals; and provide a tangibly needed product–food.

 He worked on CSAs in eastern and central New York for seven years — the last four as a manager.

-While managing the farms, Tim started looking for his own land.
+While managing these farms, Tim also started looking for his own land.

 After a broad regional search, he decided to focus on Saratoga Springs, where he has family.